hotcool/concourse-pipeline-samples/README.md

 # Concourse How-To's and Samples

 This repository provides sample code and recipes on Concourse CI pipelines and deployments.
+I can only change here to make CI starts.

 <table border=0>
 <tr sytle="background-color:#ffffff !important;">